 At this point, you’ve created sections to organize your pages, but there’s still no way to go from one section to another.
 It’s time to make your home page.

-page.
+Site Menu Savvy To create the home page, you’ll build what .Mac calls a site menu page.
 A site menu lets you create links between your sections.
 Since .Mac normally generates links automatically, this is one of the only ways you can manually control them (short of cracking open your pages and typing in HTML).

 In the Sites column, select your .Mac name and then click on the Add button beneath the Pages column.
 In the page that appears, you’ll see a row of tabs to the left.
 Select Site Menu, and then pick a theme for the page, such as Brushed Metal, Modern, or Western.
 (The themes have different layouts.)